apache/doris-website/docs/ecosystem/flink-doris-connector.md

 INSERT INTO student_sink SELECT * FROM student_source;
 ```

-### Flink DataStream
+#### Using DataStream API to Write Data

-When writing through the DataStream api, different serialization methods can be used to serialize the upstream data and then write it into the Doris table.
+When using the DataStream API to write data, different serialization methods can be used to serialize the upstream data before writing it to the Doris table.

-#### Ordinary String Format
+##### Standard String Format

-When the upstream data is in csv or json format, you can directly use the SimpleStringSerializer to serialize the data.
+When the upstream data is in CSV or JSON format, you can directly use the `SimpleStringSerializer` to serialize the data.

 ```Java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();